Creativetech-Solutions/sagicor/README.md

 ### Prerequisites

-As prerequisites you must have installed python 3.6 and a package to create virtual environment like pipenv
+As prerequisites you must have installed php and a local server like apache and database management tool -

 ### Installing
 Start Local Server